wildfly/quickstart/helloworld-client-ssl/README.md

 1. Open a command line and navigate to the JBoss server `configuration` directory:

-        For Linux:   JBOSS_HOME/standalone/configuration
+        For Linux:   ${jboss.home.name}/standalone/configuration
-        For Windows: JBOSS_HOME\standalone\configuration
+        For Windows: ${jboss.home.name}\standalone\configuration

 2. Copy `RootCA.trustsore` and `server.keystore` (or `server.keystore` and `client.truststore`) into the JBoss server `configuration` directory.

-### Configure The Additional WildFly Security Realm
+## Configure The Additional Security Realm

-The next step is to configure the new keystore as a server identity for ssl in the WildFly security-realms section of the standalone.xml (if you're using -ha or other versions, edit those).
-Make sure to backup the file: `JBOSS_HOME/standalone/configuration/standalone.xml`
+The next step is to configure the new keystore as a server identity for ssl in the ${product.name} security-realms section of the standalone.xml (if you're using -ha or other versions, edit those).
+Make sure to backup the file: `${jboss.home.name}/standalone/configuration/standalone.xml`

  In case keys and certificates have been generated using openSSL

  `keystore path` can be configured either via `RootCA.keystore` or `server.keystore`.

         <management>
             <security-realms>
                 <security-realm name="UndertowRealm">